jofme/D365CopilotToolbox/docs/extending.md

 | `sendBoxBackground` | `#F5F5F5` | Input box background |
 | `sendBoxBorderRadius` | `24` | Input box corner rounding |
 | `bubbleMaxWidth` | `980` | Maximum message width in pixels |

+## Multi-Tab Considerations

+Each `COTXCopilotHostControl` instance supports up to **8 conversation tabs**.
+Keep the following in mind when building extensions:

+- **Each tab has an independent Direct Line connection** — conversations do not share history or state.
+- **`sendMessage()` and `onAgentResponse`** only interact with the **active tab**.
+There is no API to target a specific tab from X++.
+- **Each tab’s resources are isolated** — subscriptions, React tree, and mutable state (`waitingForBotReply`, `toolCalls`) are scoped per tab to prevent cross-tab interference.
+- **Dispose tears down all tabs** — when the form closes, every tab is cleaned up (subscriptions disposed, React unmounted, Direct Line ended unless `KeepConnectionAlive` is set).

+## Multiple Controls on the Same Page

+It is valid to have more than one `COTXCopilotHostControl` on a page (e.g. the global side panel and an embedded form control).
+Each instance has its own `_tabManager`, its own DOM container area, and its own set of tabs.
+The MSAL instance cache is shared at the module level to avoid duplicate `PublicClientApplication` objects.